History of Rhode Island: Slavery in Rhode Island

+Slave trade in Newport

+The first recorded slave ship, the Sea Flower, arrived in Newport in 1696 carrying 47 captives; 14 of them were sold at Newport.

+By the early 1700s, Newport was a central player in the triangular slave trade, responsible for about half of slave ship voyages in the colonies.
+Newport grew both large free black population and a large enslaved population.
+Free and enslaved Blacks were involved in industries from sail making to rope making and chocolate grinding.
+The Free African Union Society was America's first African benevolent society, founded in Newport in 1780.

+"God's Little Acre", an African-American burial ground in Newport, contains headstones going back to the 1700s.

+Rhode Island's Constitution finally emancipated all slaves in 1843 in Section 4, "Slavery shall not be permitted in this state."

 Industrial Revolution

 In 1790, English immigrant Samuel Slater founded the first textile mill in the United States in Pawtucket, Rhode Island (Slater Mill) and became known as the father of the American Industrial Revolution.
 During the 19th century, Rhode Island became one of the most industrialized states in America with large numbers of textile factories.
 The state also had significant machine tool, silverware, and costume jewelry industries.
+The state's first railroad, the Boston and Providence Railroad, opened in 1835.

 The Industrial Revolution moved large numbers of workers into cities and attracted large numbers of immigrants from Ireland, and a landless class developed which was ineligible to vote by Rhode Island law.
 By 1829, 60-percent of the state's men were ineligible to vote.
 All efforts at reform failed in the face of rural control of the political system.
 In 1842, Thomas Dorr drafted a liberal constitution which he tried to ratify by popular referendum.
 However, conservative Governor Samuel Ward King opposed the constitution, leading to the Dorr Rebellion.
 The rebellion gained little support and failed, and Dorr went to prison.
 The conservative elements relented, however, and allowed most American-born men to vote, but the conservative rural towns remained in control of the legislature.
 The new Constitution of Rhode Island took effect in May 1843.